Clueless-Aware/BackendAPI/README.md

 This is the django-rest repo that hosts our backend :)

+For running this locally you just need docker and any DB manager (DBeaver recommended)

 ## Environment variables/secrets

 For this you will need a working nodejs installation.
-Someone should have sent you the `.env.pass` file then run
+Someone on the should have sent you the `.env.pass` file then run

 ```bash
     npm install -g senv
     ./env-decrypt.sh
 ```

+Then go in the decrypted `.env` file and add your local ip and localhost if you want to open the backend to your local network

-If you change anything remember to run `./env-encrypt.sh`
+If you change anything remember to run `./env-encrypt.sh` to modify the file.

-## Installation for local development:
+### Installation for local development (without containers):

 Dependencies (Assuming you are running a linux distro with apt)